amihaylov/FrontendJS/README.md

 7. Week 7
   1. Task1
   ```
-    CRUD for students using nodejs for backend and AJAX requests for transmitting/fetching data.
+    CRUD for students using nodejs for backend
+    and AJAX requests, based on REST for transmitting/fetching data.
   ```
 8. Week 8
   1. Task1